jchang2415/EN_635_LazorProject_VVCCJC/README.md

 This repository contains code for solving problems in the "Lazors" game available on Steam and iPhone when provided with a ".bff" file describing the board set-up for the problem.

 ## Files
-bff.py- Board class and .bff file parser. \n blocks.py- Base block class and subclasses. \n laser.py- Simulates laser movement on the board. \n solver.py- Generates all possible placements of blocks on the board, simulates laser and checks weather target was hit. \n output.py- Writes solution output. \n main.py- Allows command line entry. \n tests/test_*.py - Contains the various unit tests. \n
+bff.py- Board class and .bff file parser.
+blocks.py- Base block class and subclasses.
+laser.py- Simulates laser movement on the board.
+solver.py- Generates all possible placements of blocks on the board, simulates laser and checks weather target was hit.
+output.py- Writes solution output.
+main.py- Allows command line entry.
+tests/test_*.py - Contains the various unit tests.

 ## Installation
 pytest install

 ## Usage
-To solve a puzzle using this code, download the relevant .bff file and run the function using: \n python main.py <filename.bff>  \n
+To solve a puzzle using this code, download the relevant .bff file and run the function using:
+python main.py <filename.bff>
 The output will be generated in a folder called "outputs" as a txt file named filename_solution.txt containing the grid with blocks placed in the solution configuration in a format similar to the .bff file input.

 ## Running Unit Tests
 To run unit tests, make sure pytest is installed.
-If not installed, install it using: \n pip install pytest \n
+If not installed, install it using:
+pip install pytest
-Then run the unit tests using this command: \n python -m pytest -v  \n
+Then run the unit tests using this command:
-\n
+python -m pytest -v

-Example Output:  \n
+Example Output:
 '''
 tests/test_bff.py::test_board_methods PASSED                                                                                                                   [  4%]
 tests/test_bff.py::test_invalid_grid_cell PASSED                                                                                                               [  9%]